 "This new journal will be a welcome addition to the burgeoning scholarly literature on gender and politics.
 The co-editors and editorial advisory board are truly international, representing the best of contemporary gender scholarship across a range of political science subfields, including the study of sexuality."
 Miriam Smith, Professor, Department of Social Science, York University, Canada

-Gender updates: short and informative pieces on gender-related politics and policy across European countries.
-Topics include, but are not limited to, analysis of election results, policy changes, new regulation, social mobilisation.
+Gender updates: short and informative pieces on gender-related politics and policy.
+Topics include, but are not limited to, analysis of election results, policy changes, new regulation, and social mobilisation.
 Gender update pieces will be solicited by the editorial team.
-If you would like to write a piece for this section, please contact the editors for an informal discussion first (email@example.com).
-Contributions to the Gender updates section must not exceed 1,000 words in length, with up to six key words/short phrases.
-They do not require an abstract nor key messages.
+If you would like to write a piece for this section, please contact the editors for an informal discussion first.
+Contributions to the Gender updates section must not exceed 1,500 words in length (excluding references), with up to six keywords/short phrases.
+They do not require an abstract or key messages.

 Preparing your anonymised manuscript

 Your initial submission must consist of the following separate files:

 A cover page including: the article title, author name(s) and affiliations (institution affiliation and country only, no department details required), an abstract up to 150 words (except Gender updates), up to six key words/short phrases and the article word count (excluding references for research articles and gender updates).
 A cover page template is available to download here.